 Cascadero Copper Corporation operates in one jurisdiction: Argentina.
-On November 30, 2016, the Company and Regberg Ltd. ("Regberg") closed an agreement that enabled Regberg to acquire a 30% beneficial interest in Cascadero Minerals Corporation ("CMC").
+On November 30, 2016, the Company and Regberg Ltd. ("Regberg") closed an agreement that enabled Regberg to acquire a 30% beneficial interest in Cascadero Minerals Corporation ("CMC"), a 70% owned subsidiary of the Company.
 The Company has concluded that the Argentina Entities is a joint venture and the Company retained joint control in these entities, effective November 30, 2016.
-Subsequent to December 1st 2016, the Company has accounted for its interests in the Argentina Entities using the equity method on a 70/30 basis.
-During the quarter ended May 31, 2019 the Company's share of loss of the Argentina Entities was \$262,348.
+Subsequent to December 1, 2016, the Company has accounted for its interests in the Argentina Entities using the equity method on a 70/30 basis.
+During the quarter ended August 31, 2019 the Company's share of loss of the Argentina Entities was \$244,668.

 On June 7, 2017, the Company signed an Option Agreement (the "Option Agreement") with Amarc Resources Ltd. ("Amarc") that enables Amarc to acquire a 100% interest in the Company's 49% interest in the Toodoggone property.
 In order to exercise the Option, Amarc was required to make staged cash payments to the Company in the aggregate amount of \$1 million and issuance of common shares of Amarc with the aggregated value of \$950,000 before October 31, 2018.
 As at November 30, 2017, the Company received \$400,000 cash and 1,944,444 common shares of Amarc with the fair value of \$281,044 based on the Amarc common shares' trading price at the date of issuance.
 The Company recognized a gain on disposal of the Toodoggone property of \$681,944 during the year ended November 30, 2017.
 In January 2018, Amarc made further cash payments of \$300,000 and issued 1,666,667 Amarc's common shares in accordance with the Option Agreement.
 In October, 2018, the Company received final cash payments of \$300,000 and a further 1,666,667 of Amarc shares.
 The Amarc shares received were valued at \$358,333 based on Amarc common shares' trading price at the date of issuance.
-The Company isposel of the Toodoggone property of \$400,000 and a further 1,666,667 of Amarc shares.
-The Amarc shares received were valued at \$358,333 based on Amarc common shares' trading price at the date of issuance.
-The Company recognized gain on disposal of the Toodoggone property of \$400,000 and a further 1,666,667 of Amarc shares.
-The Amarc shares received were valued at \$358,333 based on Amarc common shares' trading price at the date of issuance.
-The Company recognized gain on disposal of the Toodoggone property of \$400,000 and a further 1,666,667 of Amarc shares.
-The Amarc shares received were valued at \$358,333 based on Amarc common shares' trading price at the date of issuance.
+The Company recognized gain on disposal of the Toodoggone group received were valued at \$358,333 based on Amarc common shares' trading price at the date of issuance.
 The Company recognized gain on disposal of the Toodoggone property of \$958,333 during the year ended November 30, 2018.
+The Company recognized gain on disposal of the Toodoggone property of \$958,333 during the year ended November 30, 2018.
 The Company disposed of 180,000 Amarc shares during 2018.

-HISTORIC EXPLORATION INFORMATION
+HISTORIC EXPLORATION INFORMATION BRITISH COLUMBIA

-BRITISH COLUMBIA

-In Canada, the Company optioned its 49% interest in the Toodoggone Project to Amarc Resources Ltd. The Company no longer has any interest in this property, other than holding 5.097,778 common shares of Amarc Resources (TSXV-AHR).
+In Canada, the Company optioned its 49% interest in the Toodoggone Project to Amarc Resources Ltd. The Company no longer has any interest in this property, other than receiving 5,097,778 common shares of Amarc Resources (TSXV-AHR).